You might think you have some bushcraft skills but how many of these are you master of?

 The easiest shelters using a tarp are either a lean-to or tarp tent (pictured below).

 To make a tarp lean-to: start by tying two corners of the tarp to two trees that are about as far, or farther, apart as your tarp is wide.
 Weigh down the other two corners using rocks on the ground several feet back from the trees to make a big slant.

 To make a tarp tent: run cordage between two trees and drape your tarp over it to make an “A” frame.
 Weigh down the edges with rocks to make it sturdy.

 2) A lean-to with no tarp

-You can absolutely make a water-proof lean-to shelter without a tarp or cordage with the right skills.
+You can absolutely make a water-proof lean-to shelter without a tarp or cordage only using natural materials.

-First, find the right location (see above for tips on choosing a spot).
+First, survey the natural environment to find the right location (see above for tips on choosing a spot).
 You’ll be looking for a sturdy place to hang your ridge poll and lean rib poles against it.

 Look for two trees about 6-8 feet apart and tie your ridge poll (if you don’t have cordage, read below for how to make cordage from plants) at least stomach height, or higher if you want a bigger shelter.
 You could also use a branch of a tree, a stump, a pile of dirt, a boulder, or really anything that you can securely fasten your ridge poll to.
 Get creative if you need to.